department-of-veterans-affairs/vagov-content/pages/va-payment-history.md

 layout: page-breadcrumbs.html
 template: level2-index
 title: View Your VA Payment History | Veterans Affairs
-heading: View Your VA Payment History
+heading: View your VA payment history
 display_title: View VA Payment History
 description: Sign in or register for a Premium Account to view your VA benefit payment history on ebenefits.
 Surving spouses and parents can view other VA benefits like Chapter 35.
 keywords: va payment